rancher/rancher-docs/README.md

 This command starts a local development server for Docusuarus 2, and opens up a browser window.
 Most changes are reflected live without having to restart the server.

 Note: The `yarn start` command won't include some important static site features.
 For example, the site will lack versioning for different languages.
-If you need to check different langusge versions, use `yarn build`.
+If you need these features, use `yarn build`.

-## Build
+### Build

 ```
 yarn build